ReidAtcheson/abstract-solvers/README.md

 I aim to have useful Krylov iterative methods which can apply to highly tuned code written in C and also to highly abstract code written in Ocaml.

+# Current examples

+in examples/ I have three examples

+1. Hilbert space of OCaml floating point arrays
+2. Hilbert space of of smooth functions with L^2 inner product
+3. Hilbert space of custom C data types (a finite difference grid) interfaced via ctypes library

+All of these have corresponding tests in tests/ where I solve a linear system expressed in each respective hilbert space.
+Right now I have to ensure the operators are symmetric and positive definite because I only have Richardson iteration and Conjugate Gradients, but by incorporating the [Owl project](https://github.com/ryanrhymes/owl) I will be able to define GMRES as well.